mcarrickscott/modarith/simd/README.md

 # Application

-Two or four protocol executions can be carried out simultaneously, which can be somewhat faster that executing them serially, one after another.
+Two, four or eight protocol executions can be carried out simultaneously, which can be somewhat faster that executing them serially, one after another.
 For example a TLS server can calculate both its own public key and a shared secret at the same time.